 Tillicum community center executive director Karen Priest has been removed from her position by the center's board of directors.

-The board made the decision Tuesday after learning Priest had been charged Monday in Pierce County Superior Court with two theft allegations related to her personal finances.
+The board made the decision Tuesday after learning Priest had been charged Monday in Pierce County Superior Court over two theft allegations related to her personal finances.

-The decision to let Priest go was difficult for board President Bill Hubbard, who is a longtime friend.
+The decision to let Priest go was difficult for board President Bill Hubbard, a longtime friend.

-Hubbard declined further comment about the reason for the decision but suggested it was because of the combination of the personal charges and recent scrutiny of the community centers finances by the city of Lakewood.
+Hubbard declined further comment about the reason for the decision but suggested it was due to a combination of the theft charges and recent scrutiny of the center's finances by the city of Lakewood.

-The citys concerns resulted in the center not receiving much-needed federal grant funding this year to help its operations.
+The city's concerns resulted in the center not receiving much-needed federal grant funding this year.
 It is the first time in 14 years the city hasn't awarded money to the center, which runs a food bank, clothing bank and other services.

 Priest was hired in 2007 to run the center.

-The board is running the center until an interim director is hired.
+The board is running daily operations until an interim director is hired.